 How to Connect to Networked Drives

-U: Drives are no longer created for new students or employees.
-It has been replaced by OneDrive, which is included as part of your Office 365 account.
+With the shift to cloud-based storage, U: Drives have been replaced by OneDrive, which is included as part of your Office 365 account.
 OneDrive is accessible from any device without the need to map a drive, and it comes with one terabyte of storage!

 Most campus desktop computers will automatically map network drives for faculty and staff.
 However, you may need to manually map those drives in situations like these: